 Additional information for external applicants who do not have a UCT network account

-Applicants who do not have a UCT network account (e.g., firstname.lastname@example.org) are required to submit a written request for Vula access to email@example.com.
-Applicants are advised to use the following subject line: ‘I want to apply to be a scholar at UCT in 2019’.
-And ensure that each email address requiring access to be included in the body of the email.
+Applicants who do not have a UCT network account (e.g. email@example.com) are required to submit a written request for Vula access to firstname.lastname@example.org.
+Applicants are advised to use the following subject line: ‘I want to apply to be a scholar at UCT in 2021’.
 Once the request is submitted, access will be granted within 24 to 48 hours.

 Applicants will need to login to Vula using the authorised Vula ID and password.

 While logged into Vula, click on the ‘Membership’ button to the left of the screen.

 Click on the ‘Joinable Sites’ button and search for ‘Apply to be a MCF Scholar’.